 These problems are endemic to the current web-design cycle that is prevalent in the industry.
 Traditional Web Design Process is built around a redesigned website every 1.5 to 2 years.
 The site sees modest growth after relaunch then stagnate while waiting for the next cycle to begin.
 The other problem with traditional web design is search engines reward sites that provide consistent content updates.

 Time is money, too, especially in a small business environment.
 Launching a new website often requires a substantial time commitment from staff and management over the course of up to six months.
 With everything on your plate right now, can you imagine taking all that on?

 It’s six months after the launch of your site.
 You’ve spent thousands of dollars in design fees.
 You’ve spent dozens of hours away from running your business.
 The website looks great.
 But, does it meet your goals?
 Some parts of the site, probably.
 EVERYTHING?
 No way.

 Web designers really don’t know for certain what is going to be effective for your unique product or service needs.
 Design decisions are typically based on hypothesis and experience, not data.
 And, traditionally, web designers are not around to follow up on the effectiveness of what they just built for you.

 I hesitate to say traditional web design is broken, but it’s seriously flawed.
 Luckily there is a better way.
-Using Growth Driven Design principles we create a launchpad site that allows us to collect data on users.
+Using our web design principles we create a launchpad site that allows us to collect data on users.
 We use that data to refine the site over time.
 So instead of a huge upfront cost for a site that provides temporary success, we become a partner with you and grow a successful site based on data, not guesswork.

-If you want to learn more be sure to download our Growth Driven Design ebook.
-It goes into extensive detail on the process and benefits of the system.
+If you want to learn more be sure to download our Growth Driven Design Ebook.
+It goes into extensive detail on the GDD process and benefits of the system to your business.